talpalang/talpa/CONTRIBUTING.md

 ### Pull Requests

-Please follow the steps below when submitting a pull request.

-1. Follow the instructions in the template.
-2. After you submit your pull request, verify that all status checks are passing.
+After you submit your pull request, please verify that all status checks are passing.